t0mm4rx/ftprintfdestructor/ReadMe.md

 This project is a script that generate thousands of tests for the school 42 project ft_printf.

-It doesn't test %p flag nor return value, test them yourself.
+It doesn't test %p flag, test them yourself.

 By **tmarx**
 ## Usage